MIS-chubascos/Acme-Explorer/README.md

 for every model.
 For example, `/populate?size=1` would create one manager, one trip, one tripApplication and so on.

 This feature has been implemented thanks to *mongoose-dummy* library.

+## Generate complexity reports for the controllers [ A+ ]

+To generate the reports, open the terminal and execute the following commands:
+* `npm install -g plato`
+* `plato -r -d complexityReports api/controllers`

+This will generate an *html* report that you can find in the folder *complexityReports*.

+This feature has been implemented thanks to *plato* library.